phw/discourse-musicbrainz-onebox/README.md

 This plugin adds Onebox support for [MusicBrainz.org](https://musicbrainz.org) to [Discourse](https://www.discourse.org/).
 Use it to quickly display information about artists, releases, labels and more.

 This plugin is primarily used in the [MetaBrainz Community](https://community.metabrainz.org/) forums.
+See this [forum post](https://community.metabrainz.org/t/discourse-musicbrainz-onebox/618208) for some examples of oneboxes provided by this plugin.

 ## Supported entities